 - Another sample chosen from the list of grand narrative essay examples is a Playground Episode.
 Some people say that childhood memories are the strongest.

 “It is difficult to select the specific event or memory from my childhood.
 Many of the situations I used to go through made it hard to decide what left me with the fabled and fuzzy feelings.
 I used to travel by plane a lot.
 My father was an Air Force Major, so my family and I used to get flight tickets cheap no matter where we were heading.
 The large trees of Sequoia National Forest on the edge of The Grand Canyon impressed me more than anything else.
 Those are details that make my childhood experiences unique.

 Once, I stood in the playground of my elementary school.
 The power of the wind was gusting a storm that day, Standing in the stadium pulling my hoodie over my ears I feared the rain would drench me.
 Miniature tornados surrounded me.
 It scared me to death!

 Give Us Your Task

 We have an essay writing team that can write a narrative essay in no time!
 Head on to our essay writing service to find a pro who can handle your task.
-We do custom essay writing as well as editing and proofreading; every paper is written and triple-checked by a team of experts which means that you are guaranteed to get top-quality work.
+We do custom essay writing as well as editing and proofreading; every paper is written and triple-checked by a team of experts which means that you are guaranteed to get top-quality work from our: Write my essay Service.
 Order now!